-What if Climate Change and Species Extinction is a hoax and we create a kinder, better world for nothing!!!
+What if Climate Change, resource depletion and species extinction is all hype and we create a kinder, better world for nothing!!!

-Shifting behaviour to that of Green Office Best Practice is a journey and not a plug in and play or overnight refit.
+Shifting behaviour to Green Office Best Practice is a journey not an overnight refit.

-Do staff at your office talk about environmental issues, energy costs, sharing lifts to save fuel, recycling options etc.?
-Would a Green Office Best Practice Plan be difficult to implement?
-Going Green at work is a day-by-day, department-by-department commitment that requires sharing information about costs and solutions, setting targets and providing incentives.
+Do staff at your office talk about environmental issues, saving water, energy costs, lift sharing, recycling options etc.?
+How to connect these discussions to resource efficiency at work?
+Going Green is a day-by-day, department-by-department commitment that requires sharing information about costs and solutions, setting targets and providing incentives.
 Form a Green Team to guide the process.
 It is important to get input and buy-in from all levels of staff as well as to educate staff about the why, how and when of new green strategies and to feedback on progress.

 Getting started is usually the most difficult, but success breeds success.
 Start with an action that is achievable, where positive results are visible or can be measured and can be rewarded.
 The checklist below provides some key points to include in a Green your Office Action Plan / Green Office Best Practice Plan.
 Email Kim for a copy of the Green Office Journey Checklist in a table format.

 How Energy Efficient is your Office?

 Do you know which appliances and activities use the most Electricity?

 (Do an Energy Audit to assess your consumption.)

 Do staff generally: